moule3053/kube-deploy-lora/chirpstack-kubernetes/README.md

 ```

 ## Exposing to external IPs
-### Kubernetes services are exposing external IPs to access from outside, you can change them in following files:
+Kubernetes services are exposing external IPs to access from outside, you can enable/disable exposing IP addresses at the end of following files:
 ```
 port:8080  /chirpstack-application-server/service.yml
 port:8000  /chirpstack-network-server/service.yml